 It’s a big step.
 And for some families, it can be a tough decision.
 You may worry about your child being labeled.
 You might also question if your child really needs to be tested.

 The more answers you have, the easier it is to make an informed decision.
 This guide offers information and advice that can help you decide.

 What Happens in an Evaluation

-You may have questions about the process, or concerns about what your child will experience.
+What’s the process like?
+What will your child experience?
 The evaluation process can vary.
 It depends on who’s doing it and what your child is struggling with.
 But even if the process is somewhat different, the testing itself is largely the same.
-Know what to expect in a school evaluation.
+Here’s

 The Benefits of an Evaluation

 supports and services at school.
-But testing shows strengths as well as weaknesses.
+But testing doesn’t only shed light on your child’s challenges.
+It can give you a better understanding of your child’s strengths, too.
 Having both of those pieces of information can help the school—and you—find strategies that work.

-If you’re thinking about a private evaluation for learning and attention issues, you may have a different set of questions or concerns.
+private evaluation, you may have a different set of questions or concerns.
 Private evaluations are done by a professional outside of school, and they can be expensive.
 This professional may use many of the tests a school would use.
 But private evaluations are often more in-depth.

 Here are the next steps in your evaluation journey: